backstage/backstage/docs/auth/index.md

 ];
 ```

-Then replace it with something like this, which will create an `ApiFactory` with only a github provider.
+Then replace it with something like this, which will create an `ApiFactory` with only a GitHub provider.

 ```ts title="packages/app/src/apis.ts"
 export const apis: AnyApiFactory[] = [